 FDA commissioned NASEM in 2019 to undertake what it said would be an objective review of the safety and effectiveness of compounded hormones.
-After NASEM released the final report on July 1, 2020 - which included a recommendation for across-the-board restrictions on compounded hormones - FDA issued a public statement saying the agency would base its next steps on compounded hormones on that report.
+After NASEM released the final report on July 1, 2020-which included a recommendation for across-the-board restrictions on compounded hormones-FDA issued a public statement saying the agency would base its next steps on compounded hormones on the NASEM report.

-What FDA did not say - but which the BRG paper demonstrates - was that the agency exerted inappropriate influence and bias in almost every phase of the commissioned report, even recommending appointees to the study committee who had no expertise in prescribing or compounding hormones.
+What FDA did not say-but which Wooten's paper demonstrates-was that the agency exerted inappropriate influence and bias in almost every phase of the commissioned report, even recommending study committee appointees who had no expertise in prescribing or compounding hormones.

-"This BRG paper shows how FDA inappropriately meddled in the composition of the NASEM committee, fed the committee selective research for its consideration, and even advised the committee on its final recommendations for restricting compounded hormones," said Pharmacy Compounding Foundation CEO Scott Brunner, CAE.
-"All so FDA could have a report that reflected its existing negative view of compounded hormone therapy.
-The white paper reveals an FDA much more interested documenting its own biases than in actual objective science.
+"This white paper shows how FDA inappropriately meddled in the composition of the NASEM committee, fed the committee selective research for its consideration and even advised the committee on its final recommendations for restricting compounded hormones," said Pharmacy Compounding Foundation CEO Scott Brunner, CAE.
+"And all so FDA could have a report that reflected its existing negative view of compounded hormone therapy.
+The white paper reveals an FDA much more interested in documenting its own biases than in actual objective science.
 And it was apparently willing to spend \$1.3 million in taxpayer dollars to do it."